saxil/StockTracker/README.md

 ### Database Configuration
 The application automatically creates a SQLite database in the `data/` directory.
 No additional configuration required.

+### Stock Data Source
+This application uses **Yahoo Finance (yfinance)** which provides free stock data without requiring any API keys or subscriptions.
+Simply install the requirements and start using the app!

 ## 📊 Usage Guide